admin-2026/attention_forge/README.md

 ### Example Commands

 - Enter your query or command when prompted by `main.py`.
-- Use "exit" to quit the application or "revert" to restore a file from the latest backup.
+- Use "exit" to quit the application.

 ## Directory Structure